krasimir/demoit/README.md

   * `theme` - Demoit uses CodeMirror as an editor so here you can place some of its build-in themes.
 Check them out [here](https://codemirror.net/demo/theme.html).
 * `dependencies` - an array of files that your demo needs.
 This could be JavaScript or CSS files.
 They may be local or not.
 Demoit will fetch those resources before running your code files.
 * `files` - It contains an array of items representing your scripts.

+By default Demoit first tries to read its settings and content from the `localStorage`.
+Then it falls back to the `settings.json`.
+If that's also missing it uses default values.

+## Continuing your work offline

+You may need to transfer your progress on your machine.
+In order to do that download [Demoit.zip](https://github.com/krasimir/demoit/raw/master/demoit.zip) and go to the storage manager.
+There is a button to it in the top right corner of the app.
+Then copy the content of the `settings.json` to your local folder.

+## Resetting your progress to `settings.json`

+Go to the storage manager.
+There is a link to it in the top right corner of the app.
+Then click on `Reset to the data in settings.json` button.

 ## Key combinations